pocket-id/website/docs/helping-out/contributing.md

 The tests can be run like this:

+1. Install the dependencies from the root of the project `pnpm install`

-1. Visit the setup folder by running `cd tests/setup`
+2. Visit the setup folder by running `cd tests/setup`

-2. Start the test environment by running `docker compose up -d --build`
+3. Start the test environment by running `docker compose up -d --build`

-3. Go back to the test folder by running `cd ..`
+4. Go back to the test folder by running `cd ..`
-4. Run the tests with `npx playwright test`
+5. Run the tests with `pnpm dlx playwright test` or from the root project folder `pnpm test`

 If you make any changes to the application, you have to rebuild the test environment by running `docker compose up -d --build` again.